wyjoutstanding/SecondQuantumStateNetwork/README.md

 # SCALABLE NEURAL QUANTUM STATES ARCHITECTURE FOR QUANTUM CHEMISTRY

+Tianchen Zhao, James Stokes, Shravan Veerapaneni

-This repository contains the code for the paper "Scalable neural quantum states architecture for quantum chemistry" by Tianchen Zhao, Giuseppe Carleo, James Stokes, and Shravan Veerapaneni.
-The paper proposes a scalable architecture for training neural quantum states for quantum chemistry calculations.
+This repository includes the codes for the paper "Scalable neural quantum states architecture for quantum chemistry" (https://arxiv.org/pdf/2208.05637.pdf).

 ## How to Use